Fovir-GitHub/home/content/knowledge-base/algorithm/analyze-algorithms.md

 **Asymptotic analysis** evaluates an algorithm’s efficiency as input size grows, focusing on order of growth rather than exact times.

-It ignores maachine-dependent constants and focuses on growth trends to compare algorithms fairly.
+It ignores machine-dependent constants and focuses on growth trends to compare algorithms fairly.

 ### Three Cases of Analysis